gastronomuae/gastronom-ai-docs/docs/scenarios/05-email-ai-classification-router.md

 • automated discussion threads or ticket notifications
 • system generated messages where the sender is not directly contacting Gastronom
 • promotional newsletters unrelated to Gastronom business

+• placeholder/template messages containing unresolved variables such as { name}, {{name}}, [name], Dear customer, Dear website owner
+• vague cold outreach with no clear product, company, purchase intent, or relationship to Gastronom
+• messages asking only for WhatsApp/contact details without explaining a legitimate purchase, supplier, or support reason
+• unrealistic or generic business promises such as "10-15 orders daily", "guaranteed sales", "increase your revenue", "we can bring customers"
+• messages from random Gmail/Outlook/Yahoo accounts that claim business opportunity but provide no company, website, product details, or buying requirement

 If the email contains headers or indicators such as: